ary8n/Real-Time-AIInference-Diagnostics-Tool/README.md

-# AI Inference Diagnostic tool
+# Real-Time AI Inference Diagnostics Tool

-This project is a real-time diagnostics pipeline for image classification models, designed for robust and transparent deployment in embedded AI systems (like edge cameras, robotics, and IoT devices).
+This project is a real-time diagnostics pipeline for image classification models, designed for robust and transparent deployment in embedded AI systems such as edge cameras, robotics, and IoT devices.

 Features
 Image Input: